roberoonska/Template-for-ASP.NET-Web-Service-Endpoint-for-Alexa-Skill/README.md

 It handles all of the required skill request types (LaunchRequest, SessionEndedRequest & IntentRequest) and the required default intent request types (AMAZON.HelpIntent, AMAZON.CancelIntent, AMAZON.StopIntent, AMAZON.NavigateHomeIntent & AMAZON.FallBackIntent).

 It also handles the security requirements imposed by amazon including validating the request and checking the requestID.
 This functionality uses code written by Jason Shuler and posted to his [blog](https://shulerent.com/2018/03/18/validating-alexa-skill-web-requests-in-c/).

+## Setup
+1. Add [Alexa.NET](https://github.com/timheuer/alexa-skills-dotnet) to your project.
+2. Add [DefaultController.cs](https://github.com/roberoonska/Template-for-ASP.NET-Web-Service-Endpoint-for-Alexa-Skill/blob/master/ExampleController.cs) to your project under 'Controllers'; you can rename it to whatever you please.
+3. Add [SecurityHelper.cs](https://github.com/roberoonska/Template-for-ASP.NET-Web-Service-Endpoint-for-Alexa-Skill/blob/master/SecurityHelper.cs) to your project.
+Remember to change the skill ID to your skill's ID found in the amazon developer portal.